Poojag30/CSharp-Fundamentals/README.md

 # CSharp-Fundamentals
 Welcome to the C# Fundamentals repository!
-Each topic is covered with code examples and explanations to help you grasp the fundamentals of C#.
+Each topic is covered with code examples and explanations to help you grasp the fundamentals of C#
 ## Topics Covered
 ### 1. Variables and Data Types
 Learn about different types of variables in C# such as integers, floating-point numbers, characters, strings, and boolean values.
 Understand how to declare variables and assign values to them.